OpenNebula/docs/source/management_and_operations/capacity_planning/scheduler/drs.rst

 Policy Configuration
 --------------------------------------------------------------------------------

-OpenNebula DRS migrates VMs according to the defined policy:
+OneNebula DRS migrates VMs according to the defined policy:

 - **Packing**: Minimizes the number of active hosts to save energy or prepare for maintenance.
 - **Load Balancing**: Distributes VMs across available hosts to prevent resource contention.